MrRobotical/shopify-theme-sandbox/README.md

 ## TRANSLATION

 Added the Shopify Translate & Adapt app to harness Shopify's Translation API.
-Didnt go overboard in translating the entire store, but here is an example of utilization a translation's key within a custom sectio's schema settings.
+Didnt go overboard in translating the entire store, but here is an example of utilization a translation's key within a custom section's schema settings.
 This then allows the merchant to translate these fields with the app via the Theme editor.
 The syntax for adding a translations key is the following

 ```bash
 "t:<section>.<part>.<sub-part>.<key>"